 - Active, practicing Roman Catholic in full communion with the Church.

-- Excellent public speaking, presentation and writing skills in both English and Spanish.
+- Excellent public speaking, presentation and writing skills.

 - Able to maintain confidentiality and use good judgment.